Brute Force Attacks

 For instance, in a credential stuffing attack, a threat actor will continually inject illegally acquired usernames and passwords to validate the credentials.
-Once a valid match is acquired, the threat actor can takeover the account, either accessing the contents for their own gain or selling the validated details on for a profit.
+Once a valid match is acquired, the threat actor can take over the account, either accessing the contents for their own gain or selling the validated details for a profit.

 Preventing brute force attacks can be achieved using methods such as:

 A Completely Automated Public Turing test to tell Computers and Humans Apart, aka a CAPTCHA form, requires users to prove they are human by solving a puzzle related to a grid of images or typing out a sequence of numbers and letters.

 Strong Customer Authentication (SCA)